Crispy on the outside, tender on the inside, these waffle iron hash browns contain one ingredient: potatoes!

 After I made the first batch, my daughter came in for a sample and pronounced them a winner.
 Then she quickly made–and devoured–a couple more.

 Then I tried to get fancy and made a batch with red pepper and red onion–that’s them you see on the grill in the photo above.
 Unfortunately, that batch was not a success.
-It took so long to cook on the inside that it burned on the outside; and then to make matters worse, it stuck to the waffle iron (probably because I had forgotten to oil it) so badly that it had to be soaked for an hour to get all the pieces off.
+It took so long to cook on the inside that it burned on the outside; and then to make matters worse, it stuck to the waffle iron so badly that it had to be soaked for an hour to get all the pieces off (I hadn’t oiled the grill) .
 If I ever try that again, I will blot the vegetables with a kitchen towel to absorb the excess moisture.
-And I will oil the grill.

 This spud’s for you!